 One easy way to work with elements is to use the ReactDOM package, which contains APIs for working with the DOM.
 Note that the elements you create aren't browser DOM elements.
-Instead, they're plain JavaScript objects that will be rendered, using React.js's render function, to the virtual DOM's root element and then attached to the browser DOM.
+Instead, they're plain JavaScript objects that will be rendered, using React's render function, to the virtual DOM's root element and then attached to the browser DOM.

-React.js elements are immutable: once created, they cannot be changed.
-If you do alter any part of the element, React.js will create a new element and re-render the virtual DOM, then compare the virtual DOM with the browser DOM to decide whether the browser DOM needs an update.
-We'll use JSX abstractions for these tasks; nonetheless, it's good to understand how React.js works under the hood.
-If you want to dig deeper, consult the official documentation at https://reactjs.org.
+React elements are immutable: once created, they cannot be changed.
+If you do alter any part of the element, React will create a new element and rerender the virtual DOM, then compare the virtual DOM with the browser DOM to decide whether the browser DOM needs an update.
+We'll use JSX abstractions for these tasks; nonetheless, it's good to understand how React works under the hood.
+If you want to dig deeper, consult the official documentation at https://react.dev/learn.